aionnetwork/aion_miner/aion_solo_pool/README.md

 9c a3 bb e6 6b b1 5f 49
 ```

+**Note:**

-- If the test fails to run attempt to reconfigure to dynamic linker using
+The test may fail if libsodium was installed during the solo pool setup, to resolve this attempt to reconfigure to dynamic linker using
     ```
     sudo ldconfig -v
     ```